sanj0/salty-engine/README.md

 # Collaborate
 Do you want to collaborate?
 Feel free to open a pull-request (preferably well documentated code!).
 Also, feel free to [join the official discord server](https://discord.gg/VW45ySv) <p>
-If you want to get access to a more comfortable and more frequently updated TODO list of this project create a (free) [Wunderlist](https://www.wunderlist.com/) account and send me your username.
+If you want to get access to a comfortable and frequently updated TODO list of this project create a (free) [Wunderlist](https://www.wunderlist.com/) account and send me your username.

 **Known bugs/glitches/issues**
 - See in the ```Wunderlist``` TODO-List